Coarse cohomology theories: The dualizing spectrum of a group

 where $ \Map_{G}(Y,X)$ denotes the topological space of $G$-equivariant maps from $Y$ to $X$ with the compact-open topology, and $O$ is considered as a discrete $G$-topological space.

-The category $G\Spc$ models the homotopy of topological spaces with $G$-action and equivariant maps, where weak equivalences are maps which are weak equivalences after forgetting the $G$-action.
-We have an isomorphism of monoids and therefore an inclusion This inclusion induces an adjunction relating the two categories.
+The category $G\Spc$ models the homotopy theory of topological spaces with $G$-action and equivariant maps, where weak equivalences are maps which are weak equivalences after forgetting the $G$-action.
+In contrast, by Elmendorfs theorem $\iota_{G}$ models the Dwyer--Kan localization of $G\Top$ at the equivariant weak equivalences.
+We have an isomorphism of monoids and therefore an inclusion